kwart/wildfly-administration-training/labs/07_web/README.md

 Your test environment is reachable also under `my-server.my.company.example` domain name.
 We will set a custom web application for it.

-* start WildFly with default profile
+* start JBoss EAP with default profile
 * Build the `counter.war` application in `wildfly-administration-training/applications/counter` directory (`mvn install`)
 * check you see the `hello` application, when open in browser the custom domain name:
   * http://my-server.my-company.example:8080/